BenjaminHolderbein/campsite-crawler/README.md

 # Campsite Crawler

-Polls recreation.gov for campsite availability and sends a push notification the moment a site opens up.
+Polls recreation.gov and ReserveCalifornia state parks for campsite availability and sends a push notification the moment a site opens up.

 ## How it works

-The recreation.gov website uses a public JSON API for its own frontend — no scraping, no auth token required.
-This tool calls that same API on a configurable interval, compares results against the last known state, and fires a notification only when something new becomes available.
+Both providers expose JSON APIs used by their own frontends — no scraping, no auth token required.
+This tool calls those APIs on a configurable interval, compares results against the last known state, and fires a notification only when something new becomes available.

 ## Setup